JKISoftware/JKI-State-Machine-Objects/README.md

 ## License

-JKI State Machine Objects is distributed under the open source three clause BSD license providing everyone right to use and distribute both souce code and compiled versions of Caraya.
+JKI State Machine Objects is distributed under the open source three clause BSD license providing everyone right to use and distribute both souce code and compiled versions of JKI State Machine Objects.
 See LICENSE file for details.